xaynetwork/xayn_discovery_app/application/README.md

 ## Analytics 📈

 The analytics implementation can be found as part of the [infrastructure/service/analytics](./lib/infrastructure/service/analytics).
-The plateforms used are mentioned briefly [here](#analytics).
+The platforms used are mentioned briefly [here](#analytics).

 ### Events